spicella/IntroCS-Kuramoto/README.md

   - Create a separated C file for bonus part

 ### Ideas:
-  - Average of Fourier analysis for different K-s in order to relate coupling strenght to characteristic oscillations of the Kuramoto systems (note: averaging and then Fourier would just result in suppression of modes..)
+  - Average of Fourier analysis for different K-s in order to relate coupling strenght to characteristic oscillations of the Kuramoto systems
   - Proof of theoretical questions with low N calculations validated by simulation

 ### Issues: